Actor portrayals

 It means having body movements you can’t control.

 TD is not a side effect.
-It's a condition where people experience mild, moderate, or severe uncontrollable movements in different parts of their bodies.
+It’s a condition where people experience persistent, uncontrollable movements in different parts of their bodies.
+These movements can be rapid and jerky or slow and writhing, and they can vary in severity.

 Even mild movements from TD could have emotional and social consequences.* They can cause worry, frustration, and self-consciousness.
-It's important to know that treatments are available to help you manage your TD movements.
+It’s important to know that diagnosis and treatment by a healthcare provider may help you manage your TD.

 *Results based on a survey of 397 people diagnosed with TD (n=173) or suspected of TD (n=224) who were asked, “Tardive dyskinesia may impact you in many different ways.
 To what extent has tardive dyskinesia impacted you in each of the following areas?”
 Answers ranged on a scale of 1 (not impacted at all) to 7 (extremely impacted).